AymanJabr/Dressed-by-AI/README.md

 ## Acknowledgments

-- Built with OpenAI's GPT-4o Vision model
+- Built with idm-vton model
 - Styled with Tailwind CSS
 - Powered by Next.js